gurnoora21/bare-bones-genesis-forge/CLEANUP_SUMMARY.md

 ## Key Issues Addressed

 1. **Simplified Queue Reading Logic**:
+   - Reverted to using the reliable `pg_dequeue` function in `pgmqBridge.ts` instead of direct SQL
    - Removed the unnecessary `pgmq_read_safe` wrapper and fallback mechanisms in `readQueue/index.ts`
-   - Streamlined the queue reading process to use a single, reliable method

 2. **Streamlined Queue Writing**:
    - Simplified the `sendToQueue` function to use a single, direct method for enqueueing messages